pretix/pretix/doc/api/resources/subevents.rst

 item_price_overrides                  list of objects            List of items for which this sub-event overrides the
                                                                  default price
-├ item                                integer                    The internal item ID └ price                               money (string)             The price or ``null`` for the default price variation_price_overrides             list of objects            List of variations for which this sub-event overrides
+├ item                                integer                    The internal item ID ├ disabled                            boolean                    If ``true``, item should not be available for this sub-event └ price                               money (string)             The price or ``null`` for the default price variation_price_overrides             list of objects            List of variations for which this sub-event overrides
                                                                  the default price
-├ variation                           integer                    The internal variation ID └ price                               money (string)             The price or ``null`` for the default price meta_data                             object                     Values set for organizer-specific meta data parameters. seating_plan                          integer                    If reserved seating is in use, the ID of a seating
+├ variation                           integer                    The internal variation ID ├ disabled                            boolean                    If ``true``, variation should not be available for this sub-event
+└ price                               money (string)             The price or ``null`` for the default price meta_data                             object                     Values set for organizer-specific meta data parameters. seating_plan                          integer                    If reserved seating is in use, the ID of a seating